Orcus-IRL/personal_projects/README.md

 This repository includes:
 - **chat bot**: A simple chatbot implementation.
-- **password generator**: A script for generating secure passwords.
+- **password generator**: A script for generating secure passwords and more.

 ## Getting Started